 How do you inspire yourself to keep going when the going gets too tough?
 Well known motivator Anthony Robbins uses a challenge that some can find hard to accept.
 It goes like this, "If you can't, then you must.
 Because if you must, you'll find a way so you can."

-How we talk to ourselves internally, our monkey-mind chatter, is hugely important.
+How we talk to ourselves internally, our monkey-mind chatter is hugely important.
 Which of the following two phrases is the most powerful!
 "I want to succeed" or "I do not want to fail?"
-The second appears to be fairly innocuous, but is very powerful because our sub-conscious minds drops out the word "not" and focuses on the positive aspects of the sentence, "I do want to fail."
-This isn't mumbo-jumbo, there's a whole science surrounding this called Neuro Linguistic Programming (NLP).
+The second appears to be fairly innocuous, but is very powerful because our sub-conscious minds drop out the word "not" and focuses on the positive aspects of the sentence, "I do want to fail."
+This isn't mumbo-jumbo, there's a whole science surrounding this called Neuro-Linguistic Programming (NLP).
 There's an old song called "Accentuate the Positive, Eliminate the Negative", which is good advice for how we construct the sentences we use when we talk to ourselves.